Water to the Capital

 Nature's Fundamental Reinforcement

-Nature's Lost Original Armour
+Nature's Armour: The Lost Original Shield

 Requirements: The Indigenous Trees' Root-web